 Why?
 Because I see many website owners thinking all they need to do is fill their pages with a bit of content.
 Weekly.
 That should do it.
 Some words and perhaps some images, too.

 But ‘Content’ is what we’ve been saddled with.
 And why David Rosam Digital Marketing does Content-Focused Search Engine Optimisation.

-So, in this Digital Marketing Thing, I’d like to show you how you can stop being content with just content.
+So, in this post, I’d like to show you how you can stop being content with just content.
 How, with a better understanding of how content works, you can seize the opportunities to boost website performance.